 - Go to your Received postcards section

-- Click Upload and that is it!
+- Upload it and that is it!

 Currently, the senders can upload postcards images while the postcard is still traveling.
 Once the postcard is registered, this responsibility transfers to the receiver since he is the one who has the physical postcard.

 Moreover, we only allow the front (the part that does not have writing or your address) of the postcard to be uploaded.
 Please do not upload images of the backside of the postcards you receive.

 You can delete any postcards that you received and uploaded to your wall.
 To delete it, go to that postcard page by selecting it from your Received Postcards page.
 Right above the postcard image there is a button to delete that postcard.

 If you find a postcard image that should be removed, the first thing to do is to contact that person and ask to remove it.
 Please wait a few days for a reply since not every user accesses the site on a daily basis.
 If you don't obtain a reply, please contact us specifying the reason why that image should be removed from the site.
 We will do our best to help.

 It is quite simple!
 Just go to the postcard page and right above the postcard image there is a small heart-shaped icon which you can use to add the postcard as a favourite.
 By the way, to remove it from your favourites, it is the same process.